 So, what’s the best type of firewood to use in your outdoor living space?
 You can’t go wrong with a hardwood variety of kiln dried firewood.
 Hardwood is denser than softwood, making it ideal for firewood.
 It contains more organic matter, which means more “stuff” for the fire burn.
 Kiln dried hardwood is the all-around best type of firewood for an outdoor living space.
 During the kiln drying process, wood is baked in a commercial oven to lower its moisture content.
 The end result is exceptionally high-quality firewood that’s easy to light, burns clean and produces lots of heat.

 Finally, consider adding an area rug to your outdoor living space.
 An area rug helps to define your outdoor living space by introducing new colors and patterns into its design.
 At the same time, it will protect the underlying flooring from premature wear and tear.
 With that said, you need to choose an area rug that’s designed specifically for outdoor usage.
 An indoor area rug won’t work because, unlike outdoor area rugs, they aren’t water-resistant.
 Outdoor area rugs are made of water-resistant materials, such as polypropylene, that can withstand rain and humidity.

-Experience the difference kiln dried firewood makes in your outdoor fires by visiting our online store today.
+Experience the difference kiln dried firewood makes in your outdoor fires by visiting our firewood for sale today.
 Cutting Edge Firewood is the Southeast’s premier vendor of high-quality kiln-dried firewood.
 We offer a variety of the industry’s finest firewood, including oak, hickory, cherry and more.